CHAPTERS - West Africa

 West Africa

-The West Africa chapter is headquartered in Lagos, Nigeria, and working across the region, but most active in Nigeria, Ghana, Mali, Senegal, and Cote d’Ivoire.
+The West Africa chapter works across the region, but is most active in Nigeria, Ghana, Senegal, Cote d’Ivoire

 About the chapter